jtyj-github/visa-requirement-checker/README.md

 ## Future Updates

+More updates are scheduled for the future:
+- Prettifying the frontend of the app
-More updates are scheduled for the future, namely a feature to input your passport country only, and retrieve a list of all countries and their visa requirements for travel
+- Feature to input your passport country only, and retrieve a list of all countries and their visa requirements for travel